Choose a process — Intercountry adoption

 Learn about our role in intercountry adoption

-We play no role in the first step of the intercountry adoption process.
-The immigration or citizenship process cannot begin until the adoption has been finalized.
+We don't play a role in the first step of the intercountry adoption process.

 Learn about the Hague Convention

-Since 1996 Canada has been a party to the Convention on Protection of Children and Co-operation in respect of Intercountry Adoption (concluded May 29, 1993).
-The Hague Convention was established to help countries regulate international adoptions with respect to the best interests of the child, and with respect for his or her fundamental rights, and to prevent the abduction, the sale of, or traffic of children.
+Since 1996, Canada has been a party to the Convention on Protection of Children and Co-operation in respect of Intercountry Adoption (concluded May 29, 1993).
+The Hague Convention was established to help countries regulate international adoptions with respect to the best interests of the child, and with respect for the child's fundamental rights, and to prevent the abduction, the sale of, or traffic of children.
 Learn more about the Hague Convention.

 Adopting in post-disaster situations